Newton Food Centre or Newton Circus Hawker in Singapore

 For a hawker centre, Newton Food Centre or Newton Circus is huge.
 There are plenty of local food stalls to choose from, the food centre is well-ventilated and spacious, and is very accessible (Newton MRT station is just across the street).
 This place is best frequented during the evenings for dinner or supper.

 Newton Circus is the most “touristy” of all hawker centres.
 Stallholders openly tout and approach foreigners to order something from their stalls.
 Even for the locals, this is extremely annoying.
 However, you are not obliged to cede to their advances.
 You are free to order anything that takes your fancy.

-For those looking for a “light” meal, do try either a fish soup (a clear tasty soup with fish slices and other condiments usually eaten with steamed rice) or fish porridge.
-The corner stall along the first row of stalls from the main entrance serves great fish soups.
-“Popiah” is another small dish you should try.
-Its a healthy food consisting of lettuce, bamboo shoots, beansprouts, egg, shrimp and other condiments rolled together with a thin skin made of flour.
-The stall selling popiah is “Bee Heng”, with a perpetually long queue.
+For those looking for a light meal do try either a soup ( a clear tasty soup with fish slices and other condiments usually eaten steamed rice) or porridge the corner stall along the first row of stalls from the main entrance serves greats soups popiah is another small dish you should try its healthy food consisting lettuce bamboo shoots beansprouts, egg, shrimp rolled together thin skin made flour.
+Selling Popiah bee heng, perpetually long queue.